holaneu/rx1/README.md

 # RX1

+## 🚀 Looking for Contributors!

+We're seeking collaborators to help bring RX1 to a production-ready release!
+If you're passionate about workflow automation, AI integration, or building extensible Python applications, we'd love to have you on board.

+Whether you're interested in coding, testing, documentation, UI/UX, or just sharing ideas, your help is welcome.
+Please read the Goals and let us know if you'd like to join or contribute!

 ## Overview
 The main concept of the app and its logic includes:
 - **Tools**, **AI assistants**, and **memory** combined together within **workflows** to automate tasks efficiently.
 Usage of AI is not necessary, AI is just one type of available actions (workflow steps) which user can utilize.